 Are Artificial Sweeteners Healthy?

-First of all, if you’ve read anything I write, including my book, you’ll know I harp on and on about eliminating sugar from our diets.
+First of all, if you’ve read anything I write, including The Belly Burn Plan, you’ll know I harp on and on about eliminating sugar from our diets.
 Sugar is menacing.
 But I’m not so sure artificial sweeteners are an better.

 Many will argue that point as aspartame, sucralose, acesulfame potassium and even saccharin – along with many others – are beneficial, especially since they’re generally recognized as safe (GRAS) by the FDA.